 Depending upon the exact cause of the male’s fertility problems, sperms can be collected/extracted from,

 When both the sperm and eggs are obtained, an embryologist places the eggs in a unique culture and uses a microscope and a tiny needle to inject the egg with a single sperm.
 The procedure is repeated for every egg that has been retrieved.
-Just because the sperm has been injected into the egg doesn’t meant it is instantly fertilized.
+Just because the sperm has been injected into the egg doesn’t mean it is instantly fertilized.
 However, ICSI makes it possible for the fertilization process to begin.

-Consequently, one to three of the highest quality embryos are identified and transferred to the female’s womb.
+Consequently, one to three of the highest quality blastocyst embryos are identified and transferred to the female’s womb.
 This is similar to how it is done with a regular cycle of IVF.